-We draw attention to Note 1 in the financial statements, which indicates that as at 31 May 2023 the company had net current liabilities of €1,241,046.
+We draw attention to Note 1 in the financial statements, which indicates that the Company recorded a loss of €237,160 for the financial year ended 31 May 2024 and had net current liabilities of €1,948,585 as at that date.

-As stated in Note 1, these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
+As stated in Note 1, these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included: